Honglaowai: Clothing controversy

 Because Honglaowai was not wearing a shirt in his first several videos, this caused a controversy among China's online community and China's media.
-Several newspaper articles questioned whether his singing of traditional communist songs were meant as an insult to the Chinese Government or as art.
-People's Daily, the organ of the Communist Party of China initially called for the screening of websites that show Honglaowai's videos.
+Several newspaper articles questioned whether his singing of traditional communist songs were meant as an insult to the Chinese government or as art.
+People's Daily, the official newspaper of the Central Committee of the Chinese Communist Party, initially called for the screening of websites that show Honglaowai's videos.
 Several online polls also appeared asking whether Honglaowai was offensive to China.

 In his blog entry dated November 20, 2007, he explained that his intention had not been to insult China.
 "True communists say that it is not clothes, but ideas that are the most important!", he stated.
 In his subsequent videos, he was no longer seen shirtless.

 He made cover versions of patriotic and Communist Chinese songs, songs by Taiwanese stars Jay Chou and Jolin Tsai, and others.
 His video "Injury of Ceasefire" (止战之殇), an anti-war rap song originally performed by Jay Chou, has been seen more than 4 million times on the Chinese video-sharing sites.

 Personal life

 The Honglaowai pseudonym was created by George Costow, a 30-year-old Wall Street investment banker, graduate of Princeton University, and resident of the Chelsea neighborhood of New York City.
 His videos often feature buildings and streets situated in New York, such as the World Trade Center site.

-On his blog, and in his interviews, he states that he has learned Chinese by himself, and that he had not been to Mainland China yet.
-Honglaowai announced on his blog that he would visit Mainland China for the first time on June 13, 2008.
+On his blog, and in his interviews, he states that he has learned Chinese by himself, and that he had not been to mainland China yet.
+Honglaowai announced on his blog that he would visit mainland China for the first time on June 13, 2008.
 He was interviewed by Youku a week after arriving and performed a Cultural Revolution "Loyal to Mao" dance on Nanjing Road in Shanghai.

-After the closing of Lehman Brothers, Mr Costow aka Honglaowai, discontinued his Sina blog.
+After the closing of Lehman Brothers, Costow discontinued his Sina blog.